jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-05d.md

 ---

-Professor H. Frankfort (Cylinder Seals), demonstrating how both the art of making the Mesopotamian cylinder seals and the subjects depicted on them spread throughout the ancient world, reproduces the design on a seal found in Crete and dated to the thirteenth century B.C.
+Professor H. Frankfort (Cylinder Seals) demonstrated how both the art of making the Mesopotamian cylinder seals and the subjects depicted on them spread throughout the ancient world.

+He reproduces the design on a seal found in Crete and dated to the 13th century B.C.
 The seal design clearly depicts a rocket ship moving in the skies and propelled by flames escaping from its rear.
 (Fig. 69)

 The winged horses, the entwined animals, the winged celestial globe, and the deity with horns protruding from his headdress are all known Mesopotamian themes.
 It can certainly be assumed that the fiery rocket shown on the Cretan seal was also an object familiar throughout the ancient Near East.

-Indeed, a rocket with "wings" or fins—reachable by a "ladder"—can be seen on a tablet excavated at Gezer, a town in ancient Canaan, west of Jerusalem.
+A rocket with "wings" or fins—reachable by a "ladder"—can be seen on a tablet excavated at Gezer, a town in ancient Canaan, west of Jerusalem.

 The double imprint of the same seal also shows a rocket resting on the ground next to a palm tree.
 The celestial nature or destination of the objects is attested by symbols of the Sun, Moon, and zodiacal constellations that adorn the seal.
 (Fig.
 70)
 <!-- Illustration:
 Various Space Rockets -->

 The Mesopotamian texts that refer to the inner enclosures of temples, or to the heavenly journeys of the gods, or even to instances where mortals ascended to the heavens, employ the Sumerian term mu or its Semitic derivatives shu-mu ("that which is a mu'?, sham, or shem.

 Because the term also connoted "that by which one is remembered," the word has come to be taken as meaning "name."
 But the universal application of "name" to early texts that spoke of an object used in flying has obscured the true meaning of the ancient records.